 - Ascended Extra: She's one of the vendors in Cold Steel III at Leeves after Rean meets her at Crossbell.

-- Funetik Aksent: She has a very Scottish accent in her text bubbles.
+- Funetik Aksent: She has a very Scottish accent.

 - Intrepid Merchant: She's always there to make a mira or two selling stuff.
 It comes from being raised in Celdic.